 Altered Date 1856 Flying Eagle Cent

 By 1856 the half cent and large cent denominations had become extremely unpopular.
-They hardly circulated since their large sizes were simply too cumbersome to be useful in commerce.
-In addition, their size and 100% copper composition made them expensive to produce and the US Mint barely covered its costs when striking the coins.
+They hardly circulated since their large sizes were too cumbersome to be useful in commerce.
+In addition, their size and composition of 100% pure copper made them expensive to produce and the United States Mint barely covered its costs when striking the coins.
 It was clearly time for a change.

-Due to the extremely low mintage of the 1856 Flying Eagle Cent, as well as the interesting tale behind its creation, examples are highly sought-after today.
-Of course, where there is high demand and high prices, counterfeiters enter the market.
+Due to the extremely low mintage of the 1856 cent, as well as the interesting tale behind its creation, examples are highly sought-after today.
+Of course, where there is high demand and high prices, counterfeits enter the market.

 Altered Date of 1856 Flying Eagle Cent

 The alteration is much more obvious in the close-up above.
 Notice the unnatural horizontal striations around the “6”.
 Those are tool marks left behind by the counterfeiter as they carefully sculpted a new digit.
 This simple alteration made a coin worth less than $100 appear to be a rarity worth perhaps $10,000.

 There are other variances that differentiate this piece from genuine 1856 Flying Eagle cents as well.

 Compare the date on a genuine piece (above) with the date on the altered piece.
 As you can see, the shape of the “5” on the fake is not correct, which is most noticeable at the top and bottom.
 The genuine example also has a much bigger opening in the “6”, which itself is much larger.

 This is a common alteration that can lead to a very costly mistake for a buyer.
 It is important to carefully examine every coin, especially a key date such as the 1856 Flying Eagle cent.
 If there is ever any doubt, buy coins certified by NGC, which are guaranteed to be genuine, from NGC Authorized Dealers.